 Every APX series guitars come with a different version of Yamaha’s System series preamps and SRT or ART piezo pickup system.

 Yamaha has segmented APX series electro-acoustic guitars by different types of tonewoods and preamp systems.
-You will have all the details regarding tech specs and comparison table for every APX series down below so please bear with me! 🙂
+You will have all the details regarding tech specs and a comparison table for every APX series down below so please bear with me! 🙂

-APX series thin-line bodies come with uniquely-designed, non-scalloped X-type bracing that helps to maximise body resonance for a fuller tone.
+APX series thin-line bodies come with uniquely designed, non-scalloped X-type bracing that helps to maximise body resonance for a fuller tone.

 Note that all Yamaha APX series guitars are designed in Japan and manufactured in Indonesia.

 You might think “Wait!
-It’s not a Japanese made guitar?”, but do not worry!
+It’s not a Japanese-made guitar?”, but do not worry!
 Yamaha’s design and quality control capabilities are beyond anyone’s imagination!

 You will probably be shocked when you see the level of craftsmanship and build quality.
-There’s no other way to main this price segments while providing a huge value instrument to the musical instrument market.
+There’s no other way to main these price segments while providing a huge value instrument to the musical instrument market.